-- Grocery shopping —> Re-create this by looking for new recipes that use what is already in the pantry.
+- Grocery shopping —> Use grocery store delivery or curbside pickup.
+Get creative by finding new recipes that use what is already in your pantry.

 - Chess club —> There are online chess clubs and games.

-- Trail Life or Scouting —> Refer to the manual and find skills that can be learned right at home.
+- Civil Air Patrol or Scouting —> Refer to the manual and find skills that can be learned right at home.

 - Family read-aloud time